 Hello.
-This article is part of a new series where we speak with professional software developers, ask them what it’s like to write code for a living, and perhaps gain a few insights into the software development industry along the way.
+This article is part of a new series in which we speak with professional software developers who use Windows app development tools to find out what it’s like to write code for a living and, hopefully, gain some insight into the software development industry.

-Today we’re talking to Dr. Holger Flick, Delphi developer since version 2, actively engaged in the community since 2004, Embarcadero MVP, technical evangelist for TMS Software and head of FlixEngineering.
+Today we’re talking to Dr. Holger Flick, Delphi developer since version 2, actively engaged in the community since 2004; Embarcadero MVP, a technical evangelist for TMS Software, and head of FlixEngineering.
 He is primarily known for his technical evangelism for TMS, appearing in a staggering amount of well-received tutorial videos, and for his very popular Delphi books.

 Holger is originally from Germany but is living in the USA right now.